5easypieces/musetech_charter/musetech_charter/content/mission/who.md

 ---
-weight: 4
+weight: 1
-title : "Usage"
+title : "Who"
-name: "usage"
+name: "who"
-subtitle: "How the Charter will be used"
+subtitle: "Who is responsible for creating the Musetech Charter"
 ---
 Probably this section should describe the ways in which we would imagine the Charter being used.